Underground lead mine adventure

 When can I do this?

 Underground lead mine adventures take place all year round.
 Interestingly, once away from the entrance, the mine is an almost constant 11°C throughout the year.
 During the summer it can feel cool as you enter the mine, whereas in the winter it often feels much warmer!
 The mines are also extremely well drained, so flooding / heavy rain aren’t a problem (although we do always check).

 Why book with Pinpoint Adventure?

 We have been taking groups underground in the Alston / Nenthead area for many years and have a great depth of knowledge about the geology, engineering and social history of the mines.
 We also have a great enthusiasm for what is a fantastic adventure experience.
 Pinpoint Adventure provides all the specialist kit including helmets, lamps (Headtorches), boiler suits, wellies and if we are doing a full day session in Smallcleugh mine then we provide bacon sandwiches!
-Pinpoint Adventure only uses qualified and experienced instructors with a maximum ratio of 1:6 (1 instructor to 6 clients) or 2:12 (2 instructors to 6 clients).
+Pinpoint Adventure only uses qualified and experienced instructors with an appropriate ratio of instructors to participants for the chosen lead mine.

 What do I need to bring?

 A small rucksack (preferably an old one) containing a packed lunch and a drink, an old pair of gloves and a camera is also an excellent idea.
 It is very sensible to wear old clothes that you don’t mind getting muddy.
 We will send full guidance notes explaining your underground lead mine adventure.

 To gain a better understanding of what is involved in our underground lead mine adventure please watch our video below:

 How much does an underground lead mine adventure cost?